ThomasHChapman/P4-NLP-Classifier/README.md

 Authors: Tom Chapman & John Sheehan

 ## Business Problem
-We (Tall Guy Outreach, LLC) are customer satisfaction consultants retained by BaceFook to gauge the community'ss reception to new functionality they are adding to their app.
+We (Tall Guy Outreach, LLC) are customer satisfaction consultants retained by BaceFook to gauge the community's reception to new functionality they are adding to their app.
 While BaceFook has great relationships with their largest enterprise customers, their app is used by individuals across the world.
 They need a reliable way to understand how individuals and small companies are responding to the new functionality without directly contacting each one.

 Our understanding is that the development team feels their new features could be controversial.
 While the features are aimed at making the app more appealing to enterprise customers, there was some concern during the development process that additional options might overwhelm existing users.
 The company closely monitors new installs of their app, so the impact of new features on new users is something they feel they have a good handle on.
 As a result, we will limit our review to community response as a whole.